TUDelft-CS4110/2016-0x90/summaries/Evolutionary-testing-of-classes-summary.md

 Branch instrumentor generates instrumented code where each control flow branch is individually described and traced in the process of execution.

 ### Chromosome former
-Produces new chromosomes and modifies existing chromosomes according to method signatures.
+Produces new chromosomes and modifies existing chromosomes, according to method signatures.

 ### Test case generator
-Within the inner loop of the genetic algorithm every test case identified by a chromosome is implemented.
+Within the inner loop of the genetic algorithm every test case, identified by a chromosome is implemented.

 #### Test case executor
 After execution of test cases, a summary containing information of successfully passed test cases, as well as failed ones and not proper assertions, is being generated.